5l1v3r1/w411brk/README.md

 # w411brk
-some tools for gfw evading
+some tools for gfw evasion

-## install_ss.sh
+## ss-transparent

-install shadowsocks for tranparent proxy under Debian-based Linux
+install shadowsocks for tranparent proxy under Debian-based Linux, with Chinese IPs whitelisted